PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/ClusteringK-Means.md

 ## 2) Workshop
 Now, we're introduced to Cluster analysis it's time ground down these fundamental by doing a workshop on the ```KMeans``` algorithm.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Clustering: K-Means**
+Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Clustering: K-Means**.

+> You will have time to work on the Handwriting Recognition using K-Means project tomorrow in the data lab.

 # 3)  Daily Q&A